-Minimalist Lifestyle: Why Others Got Started will give you a little peek inside the window of souls that craved a simpler life.
-Let me start this post by saying I’m not a minimalist.
-I’m not even close to being one.
+How to Adopt a Minimalist Lifestyle will give you a little peek inside the window of souls that craved a simpler life.
+What drives others to minimalism varies from person to person.

 I’ve seen plenty of articles that talk about ways to become a minimalist, but not too many on why others took the leap into minimalism and what motivated them to stay on course.